ForLoveOfCats/fae/docs/language_reference.md

 ## Allocation

-Pointers and slices to heap allocated data may be acquired by calling the collection of helper functions included in the standard library module `fae::memory`.
+Pointers and slices to heap allocated data may be acquired by calling the collection of helper functions included in the standard library module `fae.memory`.
 These functions are designed to handle zero sized types automatically and transparently, allowing for use in generic code.

 **Note**: These functions are currently backed by libc malloc/realloc/free but it is planned to make them take an allocator object and for most normal allocating code in Fae to be parameterized by an allocator.